How To Get Featured on Redbubble

 We’re always looking for work that appeals to customers, so understanding what’s trending can give you an advantage when it comes to being featured.
 Keep an eye out for trends that compliment your work, or subjects that you’re passionate about.
 Think about events people might be shopping for and take a look at Redbubble marketing emails for hints on what we’re promoting.
 If you’re looking for inspiration, we’ve also started posting a weekly trending theme on the @redbubbleartists Instagram.
 Check out these related posts for more ideas:

-Fill Out Your New Profile
+Fill Out Your Profile

 You can edit this via your account settings under “Bio”.
 Textile formatting is available (i.e. images, videos, and links) but we strongly advise keeping your bio short and simple to increase the chances of your Redbubble shop appearing higher in online searches.
+Check out this article on writing a great artist bio.

 Tell us about yourself, and link to your social profiles so we can follow you there too.
 We’re not just browsing Redbubble – we discover some great artists via social.
-Pro Tip: Using the #redbubbleartists hashtag or tagging @redbubbleartists when you share your work on Instagram can also help us spot your latest designs.
+Using the #redbubbleartists hashtag or tagging @redbubbleartists when you share your work on Instagram can also help us spot your latest designs.